JasonRivers/TioBot/README.md

 docker run -v ${TIOConfigPath}:/TIOBot/config jasonrivers/tiobot:latest
 ```

-Note: The config directory and the rooms.json and config.json files should be writable by UID 1000
+Note: The config directory including the rooms.json and config.json files should be writable by UID 1000